diogocarrola/streakhub/README.md

 ## Contributing
 Contributions are welcome!
 Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

+## Acknowledgements
+This README is inspired by and incorporates ideas from [DenverCoder1/github-readme-streak-stats](https://github.com/DenverCoder1/github-readme-streak-stats).

 ## License
 This project is licensed under the [MIT License](LICENSE).

----

-This README is inspired by and incorporates ideas from [DenverCoder1/github-readme-streak-stats](https://github.com/DenverCoder1/github-readme-streak-stats).